 - parent beacons — devices that can track other beacons, receive and process signals, and store the data gathered by beacons in the cloud;

-Beacons help businesses owners gather useful insights about their customers and provide a personalized experience.
+Beacons help business owners gather useful insights about their customers and provide a personalized experience.
 For example, if the customer would like to know how to navigate the shopping mall, a device can detect the customer’s location and push a map to his or her smartphone, giving additional information on places of interest along the way.

 Beacons help get the product in front of the customers’ eyes, ensuring that they will interact with it.
 The technology provides contextual information and simplifies the retailing experience.